htetpaihtun/docker-for-my-friends/chapter-4/README.md

 ````
 Notice how golang image is like 168 times larger than alpine image.

+So, you'd clearly better be choosing and building right image for production.

-We will inspect each one of them.
+Further more inspection,we will inspect each one of them.

+`docker image inspect` command allows you to obtain all the information about specific image.

-We will look at alpine image first
+We will look at alpine image first;

 ````
 docker image inspect alpine
 ````

 You will see something like this in output;

 ````